Leppävaara

 A hotel, office and commercial premises, services and apartments are being planned for Hatsinanpuisto in Perkkaa, right next to Leppävaara.
 A park with café and restaurant services will be built on the banks of the Monikonpuro stream at the same time.
 The first stages of construction were completed in 2021.

 The light rail line started operating in October 2023.
-Leppävaara’s transport connections will become even better in 2029 when the Espoo Rail Line is completed.
+The Espoo Rail Line will further improve public transport connections in Leppävaara.
+The section between Leppävaara and Espoon keskus will be completed by the end of 2028.
+According to the Finnish Transport Infrastructure Agency’s estimate, the project will be fully completed in 2029.
 The Espoo Rail Line will add two new tracks between Leppävaara and Kauklahti.
 Cycling routes along the railway line will also be improved.
 The construction of the Espoo Rail Line started in January 2024.

-Preliminary planning for the new light rail line between Matinkylä and Leppävaara is set to begin in 2025 with the preparation of a general plan.
+Preliminary planning for a new light rail line between Matinkylä and Leppävaara is set to begin in the next few years with the preparation of a general plan.